Nazulka/Poster-Panda/README.md

 - [x] **Home Page**

 * Contains a main jumbotron that features colorful and bright image to draw attention and call to action to shop the latest collection.
-Two additional jumbotrons also styled in similar fashion and invite users to shop.
+Two additional jumbotrons are designed to promote collections, also styled in a similar fashion and invite users to shop.
 * *Handpicked Favourites* section is added for extra interactivity and is an owl-carousel that cycles through cards containing product images and details.
 * Responsive *Footer* is visible on Home Page and contains website motto, delivery information and social media icons.
 Icons are hoverable to let users know they are clickable and linked to the external websites and open in new tabs when clicked.
 * *Copyright* section is directly below the Footer and contains Copyright information.